EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

         AWS_SECRET_ACCESS_KEY: {{environment_secret_key}}
 ```

-Tasks are definitions for executable units of a concourse pipeline that optionally receive inputs and produce outputs.
-Each task defines what is to be executed in a YAML file and tasks are referenced in pipelines.
-We could define a Task in another Git repository and use it in my pipeline as long as the repository has a corresponding `get` step in our concourse job.
+Tasks are definitions for executable units of a Concourse job that optionally receive inputs and produce outputs.
+Tasks can be defined in the pipeline YAML, or as external files that must be available when the job runs (eg in a Git repo that features as a `get` step in the job).

-Tasks may be provided with variables that are interpolated into the task config and parameters that are set as environment variables when the task is executed.
-Below is an example task and its usage in a pipeline.
+To reference an 'external' task configuration YAML, a `task` step is added to a job with a `file` entry pointing to where Concourse will find the YAML at runtime.
+This YAML in turn defines features of the task, such as the container image to be used, the executable to be invoked, and any environment variables that should be available.

+Tasks definitions can be parameterised in two ways:

+* `vars` which are provided for `((placeholders))` in the task configuration.
+These can be provided explicitly in the job's `vars` block, when the pipeline is set, or looked up in a secret manager such as Hashicorp Vault
+* `params` are environment variables provided when the task's executable is invoked.
+These can be set either in the task configuration or in the containing pipeline.
+For even more head-melting flexibility, you can use the templated variables described above _as_ params!

 ```yaml
 platform: linux